Faculty Interactive Research Program (FIRP)

 HOW TO APPLY: An announcement regarding the competition for FIRP grants is sent to faculty annually during early spring semester, and the deadline for receipt of application materials is generally late March.
+The next competition is in spring 2015 for the 2015-2016 academic year.
 View the latest call for proposals.

 - Minnesota Boomers at Work/in Transition